 Pelican Rapid’s Oktoberfest features small town fun like the largest pumpkin contest and an old-fashioned polka party.
 Snap a pic with the Pelican Pete statue or the world’s largest loon in Vergas surrounded by autumn leaves.
 Happy pumpkin season!

-Otter Tail County Sleeps
+Where to Stay in Otter Tail County

 East Silent Lake Resort is family-run resort with luxury lake homes, guest rooms, suites, and cabins spread across its well-groomed, 50-acre lakeside property.
 Play sand volleyball, canoe, make s’mores around a toasty fire or watch the kids on the playground.
 Hike and bike two nearby state parks, Maplewood and Glendalough.